myob-oss/node-config/README.md

 ## Code Coverage

 To run the coverage scanner and generate coverage report use the following command.
 It fails if the threshold coverage has not passed.
-The threshold settings are stored in the file `test/.istanbul.yml`.
+The threshold settings are stored in the file `.nycrc`.
+Please note that the thresholds configured are per-file.

 ```bash
 npm run cover